Communication

 Your internal comms team sends weekly updates.
 Your CEO writes monthly newsletters.
 Your HR department posts policy changes.
 Your project managers send status reports.
 And most of it lands like background noise.

 The average knowledge worker receives 120+ messages per day.
 They can't read all of them.
 So they filter.
 And the filter is approach-based.
-Gold Mine reads the data-rich updates.
-Blue Ocean reads the people-focused messages.
-Green Planet reads the strategy updates.
-Orange Sky reads the action items.
+Natural Gold Mines read the data-rich updates.
+Natural Blue Oceans read the people-focused messages.
+Natural Green Planets read the strategy updates.
+Natural Orange Skies read the action items.
 Everything else gets skimmed or deleted.

 If your internal communications are written in one approach, 60-75% of your workforce is filtering them out.